Appearance

 ✓ frontend deps ok

-✓ app entry src/main.crlune version
+✓ app entry src/main.cr

 Print the installed Lune version.